sunpy/sunpy/docs/how_to/fix_map_metadata.rst

     >>> header['cunit2'] = 'arcsec'  # doctest: +REMOTE_DATA
     >>> updated_map = Map(data, header)  # doctest: +REMOTE_DATA

-This would apply for the observer_coordinate, wavelength, exposure time, etc.
-If you are unsure what the correct metadata should be, you can check the `FITS standard <https://fits.gsfc.nasa.gov/fits_standard.html>`__.
+This applies for any FITS standard keyword, which you can find in the `FITS standard <https://fits.gsfc.nasa.gov/fits_standard.html>`__.